FatihKoz/DisposableSpecial/README.md

 * Any other humanitarian/animal charity for saving lives and helping the ones in need (like donating vaccines, or fighting with hunger at Africa etc)
 * Author of this module (if you really want to and can not find somewhere else for donation)

 How you can donate to me ?
 As this is the last choice, there are no pre-defined ways.
 You may gift something from simulation software shops (like gift cards/vouchers etc) or just send me an email about it so we can find a way.
-You can follow me on Patreon for continuous monthly support (I really do not know how it works or even if I can get the money from them).

 And just a friendly reminder, by doing a donation you will not "own" the code or will have priority support etc. As long as I am around, I will keep updating the module 'cause development never ends.
 But this does not mean that I will add everything to this module or when you request it :) If your request is reasonable and not va/company specific I may work on it.
 If not you may need to come up with our own solution, preferably as a separate module for yourself (so you can easily update this module when needed)